WHY WE HAVE A CODE OF CONDUCT

 The Code of Conduct sets out the principles by which Members agree to behave.
 Members will not knowingly misrepresent facts or mislead any customers or suppliers concerning any aspects of the goods and services they provide.
 They also agree to abide by specific codes of practice relevant to their business.

 Importantly, our Sustainability Code of Practice commits TDUK Members to the highest standard of environmental practice.
 Our Responsible Purchasing Policy (RPP) enables compliance with the requirements of the UK Timber Regulation (UKTR), by providing tools and relevant guidance.

 Our Members are committed to providing clear, responsive and user-friendly procedures to deal with complaints should they arise.
 If these fail to deal with a given problem, a customer may then initiate a disciplinary procedure under this Code.

-The Disciplinary Procedure also gives the TTF powers to address alleged breaches of this Code of Conduct.
+The Disciplinary Procedure also gives the TDUK powers to address alleged breaches of this Code of Conduct.